Login Sign in

 6. After you have warmed the skin, pat the skin dry.
 Do not rub or massage any skin that appears frostbitten.
 This is painful and will cause additional damage.
 Keep your dog wrapped in a dry blanket or towels that have been warmed in a dryer if possible.

-7. Do not give your dog any human pain medications, as they are toxic to dogs.
+7. Do not give your dog any human pain medication, as they can be toxic to dogs.
+If you are concerned your dog is painful, call your veterinarian to discuss the best options.

 A veterinary examination is recommended for any dogs that have developed frostbite, as these dogs are often affected by additional problems associated with hypothermia.
 Your veterinarian can also prescribe pain medication that is safe for your dog to keep any pain associated with frostbite under control.
 If the frostbite is severe enough to cause the skin to die, then your veterinarian will advise you on what to expect, including sloughing and signs of infection.
 Your veterinarian may also prescribe antibiotics if they suspect skin infection is likely.
 Your dog may need to wear a dog cone (e-collar) to keep them from licking the affected area.
 In severe frostbite cases, amputation of the affected area may be required, however, most cases are mild.